What Can Apes Teach Us?

 What we do know is our content and resources will be original and unique.
 We will be developing a series of videos and accompanying Learning Activity Guides (patterned after our widely used GLOSSOPEDIA Learning Activity Guides) to help explore the five great apes; where they live, their shared traits and family tree, behavior, and the threats to their survival.
 Over the course of this five-year pilot project we will be soliciting a wide range of users including formal and non-formal educators, sanctuary education teams, NGO educators, etc.

 If you are or know any one you think might be interested in participating please contact us at email@example.com

-If the Great Ape Awareness Project is something you or an organization you know are interested in collaborating on or funding in part or whole, please let us know.
+If the Great Ape Awareness Project is something you or an organization you know are interested in collaborating on or helping fund, please let us know.